afs/afs.github.io/shacl-datasets.md

 | `shx:default` | The default graph of the data dataset.  |
 | `shx:union`   | The union graph formed from all named graphs of the data dataset.  |

-The subject of the `shx:targetGraph` triple defines scope - it can be a specific shape, a named graph of the shapes dataset or the whole shapes dataset (when the subject is the URI of the shapes dataset).
+The subject of the `shx:targetGraph` triple defines the scope - it can be a specific shape, a named graph of the shapes dataset or the whole shapes dataset (when the subject is the URI of the shapes dataset).